S. C. Johnson Logo

 S. C. Johnson & Son Logo 1888

 Samuel introduced Johnson’s Prepared Wax and expanded the range of wood products for the home.
-Johnson designed a new logo to boost profits, which barely exceeded three hundred dollars in the first year.
+Johnson designed a new logo to boost profits, which barely exceeded $300 in the first year.

 It is in the style of a business card or modern banner.
 The updated sign favors visibility.
 It’s an image of a part of an apartment that uses Johnson products in its interior.
-The designer tried to convey the coziness of a paneled and parquet-floored room to show customers how it might look visually.
-Right on top of the image is a listing of all of the firm’s offerings.
+The designer tried to convey the coziness of a paneled, parquet-floored room to give customers a sense of what it might look like.
+Right at the top of the image is a listing of all the firm’s offerings.
 A thick, shadowy backing highlights the inscription.
 It lifts the text above the picture, making the logo look three-dimensional.

 The added details, including the interior and the list of products, helped us understand what the firm does, as the name S. C. Johnson didn’t tell us much.

-At the top and bottom of the logo, the company name and location (Racine, Wisconsin) were added in black lettering and larger letters.
+At the top and bottom of the logo, the company name and location (Racine, Wisconsin) were added in black, larger lettering.

 1911 – 1939